muratk3n/thirdwave/en/README.md

 ---

 Fast digital payments are a good thing of course.
-As curr, money base needs to expand.
+But curr, money base needs the ability to expand.

 ---